CoderzHub1/backend-todo_application/README.md

 ---

-#### 5. Get Tasks
+#### 6. Get Tasks

-Retrieves tasks for an authenticated user with pagination.
+Retrieves tasks for a user with pagination.
+The `counter` parameter specifies the maximum number of tasks to retrieve (minimum of 5).

 **Endpoint**: `GET /get-tasks`